JakasaurusRex/Pygame-Workshop/README.md

             self.floor_y = y
 ```

 First we just create a collider_rect that is the same position as the default position (0,0) and has the same width and height as our dinosaur.
 Then we add a function to return that collider rect so that it can be accessed outside of the dinosaur and lastly we need to make sure we update the position of the collider rect every time we move the dinosaur.
+If we don't update the collider when the dinosaur moves, the hitbox is not going to align with the visual representation of the dinosaur D:

 Thats all we have to update here!